hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

 Note that this is for the 2.0 presentation protocol only, do we need to apply a similar fix for 1.0?

 This adds the `by_format` attribute for all webhooks, not just for status `done`, however the demo requires this to work with terse webhooks (and no additional calls to the api endpoints)

+Added `by_format` for issue cred as well - was failing in the demo for json-ld :-(

+Makes the terse webhooks slightly less terse, but is required if we want the webhook to contain "enough" info for the controller to respond to.

             </td>
         </tr>